 (This semester there will be no AWK assignment.)

 All testing is closed book, but limited notes are permitted, as follows for exams (but not for quizzes).
 One sheet of notes (8.5 by 11 inches, 1 side only).
 NO COPYING is allowed.
 That means no photocopying of anything, even the textbook, though you may write out material from it verbatim.
 It also means no copying of anyone else's notes, even by hand.
 You may use a computer for editing your own notes.
 The sheet must be turned in with your exam.
 Violations of these rules for creating the notes is considered a violation of the Honor Code.

 It is a departmental requirement that students in CS330 must see their advisor and discuss their degree progress.
 Students not fulfilling this requirement will receive an Incomplete grade.
 (Non-majors and graduate students are not included.)
-The visit must be documented by a signed note or email from your advisor.
+The visit must be documented and signed/verified by the advisor.

 Programs will be marked down 25% each class they are late; in particular, it is marked down 25% after the due date.